+Target Long-Term Expected Real

-Asset Class Target Allocation Long-Term Expected Real Rate of Return
+Asset Class Allocation Rate of Return

-Real estate funds 5 % 6.43
+Real estate funds 5 % 6.43 %

 Domestic equity-large cap 26 7.14

 Domestic equity-small/mid cap 4 7.66

 International equity 25 7.74

 Fixed income 35 4.13

 Hedge funds 5 6.01

 100 % 6

-The discount rate used to measure the total pension liability was 5.8 percent and 6.3 percent, net of expenses, as of December 31, 2021 and 2020, respectively.
+The discount rate used to measure the total pension liability was 5.8 percent, net of expenses, as of December 31, 2021.
 The projection of cash flows used to determine the discount rate assumed that System contributions would be made at rates equal to the actuarial determined contribution and the Plan's fiduciary net position is projected to cover benefit payments and administrative expenses.